Skip to content

 2. Paste your text into the clipboard text field.

-4. Click Paste as on a real Android device.
+4. On the device display, hold the mouse left button and select Paste as on a real Android device:

 Copy from the virtual device

-1. From within the virtual device, select the text you wish to copy and hold the left mouse button.
+1. On the device display, select the text you wish to copy, hold the left mouse button and select Copy:

-3. Click , the copied text is displayed in the clipboard text window.
+2. Click , the copied text is displayed in the clipboard text window:

 Camera